JohnCoene/javascript-for-r/_book/3-24-htmlwidgets-gio.md

 With a first widget built, one can jump onto another one: [gio.js](https://giojs.org/), a library to draw arcs between countries on a three-dimensional globe.
 This will include many more functionalities such packages can comprise.

-Then again, the first order of business when looking to integrate a library is to look at the documentation to understand what should be reproduced in R.
+Then again, the first order of business when looking to integrate a library is to look at the documentation to understand what should be reproduced in R. Figure \@ref(fig:gio-example) is a very basic example of using Gio.js in HTML.

 ```html
 <!DOCTYPE html>